CWR 2021 Board of Directors

 Spalding Hurst manages the Sisters of Charity of Nazareth’s communications efforts in design and technology.
 He has a background in film production and television.
 He began working with the Sisters in 2008 and enjoys inspiring the involvement in furthering their mission.
 His passions include traveling with his wife and two children and many glorious pursuits of paddling rivers.

-Sisters of St Ann
+Religious Sisters of Charity

 Director of Communications